Annual Events & Programs

 Holiday Open House

 The museum holds its annual "Holiday Open House" in December.
 In addition to being open for tours and a medley of musical entertainment, the museum welcomes guests with warm cider and gingerbread in celebration of the season.
-The museum, decorated for the season, makes the perfect backdrop for a visit from Papa Noel (and a perfect holiday photo op!).
-Children will enjoy making holiday crafts, storytelling, and everyone’s favorite campus wide “Find the Elves” scavenger hunt!
+The museum, decorated with holiday flair, makes the perfect backdrop for a visit from Papa Noel (and a perfect photo op!).
+Families will enjoy making holiday crafts, storytelling, and everyone’s favorite campus wide “Find the Elves” scavenger hunt!
 The event is free and open to the public.
+Please check this website this fall for updated information regarding the hosting of this event in light of social distancing recommendations.